cs107-undefined/Undefined_AD/docs/documentation/usage.rst

     from undefined.API import trace

-Also, if the users are planning to use the exponential and trig functions, they should do:
+Also, if the users are planning to use the exponential and trig functions, they should import them from our package:

 .. code-block::
     :linenos:

     from undefined.Calculator import sin, cos, tan, exp, log, sqrt

+Please refer to the implementation page for a complete list of supported operations.

 **Note:** Our package will not work with the functions in other libraries, such as np.sin.
 Please use our customized functions.